adlnet/xapi-jqm/demos/course/README.md

 #### An Overview of a Statement

 The statement below includes some helper functions from the [functions.js](js/functions.js) file.
-These functions will be covered in [another document]()
+These functions will be covered in [another document not yet written]().

 ```js
 var stmt = { "actor": getActor(),